igvteam/igv-webapp/README.md

     * https://www.googleapis.com/auth/userinfo.profile
     * https://www.googleapis.com/auth/drive.readonly'

 * urlShortener - an object or function defining a URL shortener to shorten links created by the **Share** button.
-This is optional, if not provided the links are not shortened, and the "Twitter" option is disabled.
-The value of this property can be a function, taking a single argument (the long URL) and returning the shortened url, or an Object.
-Objects define a provider and an apiKey to be used with the provider service.
-Currently 2 providers are recognized,  __bitly__ and __google__.
+The value of this property can be replaced with a function, taking a single argument (the long URL) and returning the shortened url, or an Object.

 ### Default configuration